Best GEO Tools for Small Businesses: What to Choose Without an Enterprise Budget

 A small team usually needs four things:

-- To see whether the brand appears in AI answers
+- To see whether the brand appears in AI answers — the real, user-facing ones, not a bare model response

 - To understand which competitors are showing up more often